seahorce-scidac/REMORA/Docs/sphinx_doc/testing.rst

     needed, since ``fcompare`` aborts outright on a level-count mismatch and a bare disagreement test would then pass for the wrong reason.

+``add_test_equiv``
+    Two inputs in one test directory, describing the same configuration by different routes, must agree.
+    Neither run is a baseline, so a translation layer is covered without a gold file blessed by the code under test, and neither route can drift alone.
+The second input needs a different plotfile prefix, since both runs share a working directory.
+Agreement is blind to a value that both routes read wrongly in the same way -- two runs that each ignore an input agree perfectly -- so trailing ``<tol> <var> <min> <max> ...`` arguments add a ``check_extrema.sh`` assertion on the first run's plotfile, pinning the magnitude of whatever must not go degenerate.

 ``add_test_extrema``
     Assert a variable's min and max against values known from outside REMORA -- a closed-form reference, or a constant an initial condition must reproduce.
 Takes any number of ``<var> <min> <max>`` triples after